sait-wbdv/fall-2021/src/courses/cpnt260/day08.md

   `input`
   : a field that users can interact with.
 There are [many types that can be learned about here](https://developer.mozilla.org/en-US/docs/Learn/Forms/HTML5_input_types)
 - The main ones you'll likely use are - `text` - `checkbox` - `radio` - `email` - `datetime`

 `textarea`
   : an input text box, this is like the text input but it provides the user a larger writing space than the single line that `text` provides

 `fieldset`
   : group multiple related inputs together.
-It will draw a box around the inputs `legend`
+It will draw a box around the inputs by default

+`legend`
   : used to define a fieldset.
 This is especially important for screen readers.

 `button`
   : Forms and input types need a way to submit requests to the server.
-THis is normally done with a button tag
+This is normally done with a button tag

 ### Accessiblity and Forms